 Ming Studies Research Series

-Ming Studies Research Series, published by the Society for Ming Studies and distributed by the Center for Early Modern History, began in 1984 with the publication of Keith Hazelton’s Synchronic Chinese-Western Calendar.
+Ming Studies Research Series, published by the Society for Ming Studies, distributed by the Center for Early Modern History, and currently housed at the University of British Columbia began in 1984 with the publication of Keith Hazelton’s Synchronic Chinese-Western Calendar.
 Since then, the series has published both reference works and scholarship that have become essential resources for the Ming studies scholar.

 Ming Studies, 2010